 The Tree of Heaven run is a great introduction to river rafting and is ideal for families with young children.

 Look for turtles basking on rocks, herons in a quiet stance on river’s edge, otters playing, and ospreys diving for fish.
 Don’t feel like paddling?
 Sit back and relax and bask in the warm summer sun while listening to the currents flow.

 Feeling a bit more adventurous?
 Spice things up by requesting an inflatable kayak.
 Waves, riffles, and eddies provide first-time and seasoned kayakers with opportunities to hone new skills and perfect old ones.
 Teenagers and adults seeking a bit of adventure will love it.

-What a great way to spend a summer day!
+What better way to spend a warm sunny day?